mxaddict/www.codedmaster.com/_posts/2016-08-23-setup-tor-on-ubuntu-16.04.md

 title: Setup TOR on Ubuntu 16.04?
 ---

 [Tor][tor] is a open source, open networking tool that allows you to surf the web with better anonymity, it is basically a free and open proxy type networking tool that will allow you to surf the web from other network nodes.
-From there [site][tor] :
+From their [site][tor] :

   > Tor is free software and an open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.